rmorales-iaa/debian_lemon/README_lemon_docker.md

 `lemon astrometry --radius=0.5 /home/lemon/data/in/*.fits /home/lemon/data/out`

+## Example of running lemon mosaic using docker script
+#start the container in the image

+`./lemon_docker`

+`lemon astrometry /home/lemon/data/in/*.fits /home/lemon/data/out/mosaic.fits`

 ## Example of running lemon photometry using docker script
 #start the container in the image